darshan-regmi/JAVA-_-Exercise/README.md

-# Java Preperation Classes Excersise
+# Java Preparation Exercise

-A hands-on journey to master Java through 11 real-world command-line projects—each crafted to sharpen your OOP, logic, and problem-solving skills from the ground up.
+A hands-on journey to learn Java through 11 real-world command-line projects—each crafted to sharpen your OOP, logic, and problem-solving skills from the ground up.

 ---

-## 📘 What is this?

-A curated collection of beginner-to-intermediate Java CLI projects—each built to solidify core concepts like classes, exceptions, input handling, and data structures without relying on any external libraries.

-These projects range from utilities like password managers to interactive games like Hangman, giving you a comprehensive foundation for software development.
+## Our Motivation

+We struggled with Java basics in college, and we wanted to create a practical learning experience that would help students of all levels improve their Java skills.
+We found that college assignments were not quite enough.
+Many of us have been struggling to find a proper project to get started with.
+We were taught to code but never quite on how to implement it.
+We wanted to create a project that would help students understand the concepts better.
+So we created this repo of projects to help students learn Java in a fun-interactive way.

 ---